 So...
 How Safe Is Baghdad Really?

-Baghdad, unfortunatelly, isn’t too safe to travel to.
+Baghdad, unfortunately, isn’t too safe to travel to.

-However, since Baghdad is a huge city, there are areas which are very safe, and some that aren’t.
+However, since Baghdad is a huge city, there are very safe areas and some that aren’t.

 If you’re going to stroll along ordinary streets of Baghdad, wear clothes that don’t distinguish you from others, because it might make others have wrong assumptions about you.